 In some cases, an individual reporting faculty misconduct may not wish to be identified to the accused, for example if the complainant is concerned about possible retaliation.
 The request for anonymity may or may not be able to be accommodated depending on the circumstances of the complaint.
-The Vice Dean will determine whether
+The Senior Associate Dean will determine whether the allegations can be assessed while maintaining anonymity for the complainant.
+In some circumstances, the complainant may be offered the status of "witness", in which the act of registering the allegation is not made known.

 VII.
-Initial inquiry into a misconduct allegation
+Initial Inquiry into a Misconduct Allegation